telliott99/MySwift/part3/closures2.rst

 These are called "trailing" closures.

-For a list of different ways to use closures in Swift, you could look here:
+For a list of different ways to use closures in Swift, you might look here:

 http://fuckingclosuresyntax.com

 We covered most of these in the sort example above.

-A lot of the complexity comes from the compiler being able to infer argument types and return types, even arguments and return values themselves, as well as being able to dispense with the call operator ``()`` in some cases.
+A lot of the complexity comes from the compiler being able to infer argument types and return types, and even arguments and return values themselves, as well as being able to dispense with the call operator ``()`` in some cases.

-At the top of the list are these:
+At the top of the list in the web resource are these:

     - variable
     - typealias
     - constant

-And these are the declaration syntax (``c`` is for closure, ``p`` for parameter, and ``r`` for return):
+With this declaration syntax (``c`` is for closure, ``p`` for parameter, and ``r`` for return):

 .. sourcecode:: bash